generate/generate-contributing/templates/contributing.md

 # Contributing to <%= ask("name") %>

 First and foremost, thank you!
-We appreciate that you want to contribute to <%= name %>, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to <%= ask("name") %>, your time is valuable, and your contributions mean a lot to us.

 **What does "contributing" mean?**